Your heart is a remarkable organ and a vital part of your body.

 The heart is a strong muscle which pumps blood throughout your body using a system of blood vessels, known as your circulatory system.
 Blood coming from the heart carries oxygen and food that feeds and nourishes your organs and muscles.
 Blood returning to the heart is pumped to the lungs to gather more oxygen and food, before making the journey around the body again.

-The following animation about how the heart works is from the NZ Heart Foundation (2016).
+The following animation about how the heart works:

 - Your heart is positioned in the middle of your chest, it lies in the centre of your circulatory system, this includes all your blood vessels: arteries, capillaries and veins.